BIGJRA/BIGJRA.github.io/reborn.md

 In general, I will mention story splits and how choices affect post-game route availability just so you can keep your options open.

+Outside, you'll find a Meteor Grunt to the right.

+**Meteor Grunt Simon.
+Field: No Field**
+- Mudbray, Lv.
+19, Serious Nature, IVs: 10
+- Grimer-Alola, Lv.
+21, Serious Nature, IVs: 10

+To the left, grab a hidden *Super Potion*.
+At night you can fight a cop.

+**Police Officer Joe.
+Field: No Field**
+- Growlithe, Lv.
+23, Serious Nature, IVs: 10
+- Growlithe, Lv.
+23, Serious Nature, IVs: 10

+Enter the building here.

+**Hotshot Ross.
+Field: No Field**
+- Spewpa, Lv.
+19, Serious Nature, IVs: 10
+    - Tackle
+    - Harden
+    - Protect
+- Metapod, Lv.
+19, Serious Nature, IVs: 10
+    - Tackle
+    - Harden

+**Street Rat Morrison.
+Field: No Field**
+- Kricketune, Lv.
+22, Serious Nature, IVs: 10

-Grab a hidden *Super Potion* outside then enter the building here, then exit through the top.
-Outside you'll find a Pokemon Center as well as a hidden *Antidote* and *Ether*.
+Exit through the top, where you'll find a Pokemon Center as well as a hidden *Antidote* and *Ether*.
 During a clear morning or day, you can talk to an **Emolga** to battle and catch it.

 Head back down into the building below and exit to the left.
 Pick up a hidden *Pecha Berry* and continue into the next building.

+**Meteor Grunt Tara.
+Field: No Field**
+- Venipede, Lv.
+20, Serious Nature, IVs: 10
+- Golbat, Lv.
+21, Serious Nature, IVs: 10

 Head outside at the bottom.

 **Relationship Point Choices:**
 - Yes (+1 Heather)